 Frequently Asked Questions

-A C-level executive assistant is a professional who provides strategic and administrative support to senior executives - CEOs, CFOs, COOs, and other C-suite leaders.
-Unlike general assistants, C-level EAs operate as true partners.
-They manage complex schedules, protect executive time, coordinate across departments, and enable leaders to focus on high-impact decisions rather than operational details.
+A C-level executive assistant is a professional who provides strategic and administrative support to senior executives – CEOs, CFOs, COOs, and other C-suite leaders.
+Unlike general assistants, C-level EAs operate as true business partners who manage complex schedules, protect executive focus, handle sensitive communications, and ensure the executive can focus on high-value decisions.What is a C-level executive assistant?

 It depends on your workload.
 Many CEOs and founders find that 15-25 hours of focused EA support per week meets their needs.
-Part-time options through managed services like DonnaPro offer:
+Part-time options through managed services like DonnaPro offer lower cost than full-time hires, flexibility to scale up or down, no HR or management burden, and professional-level support without full-time commitment.Should I hire a full-time or part-time executive assistant?